DeMay steps down from role as director of Douglas Library

 It has the use of the interlibrary loan system, which enables readers to get books from other libraries.
 There are children’s programs, events for adults, Scrabble evenings and a book group.
 There’s a plan to add mah jong to the offerings.
 The upstairs houses the Charlie H. Pease Museum of Natural History featuring examples of taxidermied birds and animals.

-Asked about what types of books circulate well, DeMay said prolific author Robert Patterson’s are always a favorite.
+Asked about what types of books circulate well, DeMay said prolific author James Patterson’s are always a favorite.
 Mysteries, literary fiction, works by foreign authors, especially British, and graphic novels for the young are all popular.

 DeMay was raised in Wethersfield and graduated from the University of Connecticut as an art and English major.
 She’s taken some online library courses over the years.
 She plans to stay on to do the book ordering.